Techstars opens applications for its new economic mobility accelerator

 Calling all founders, entrepreneurs and startup enthusiasts!
 We're delighted to announce the launch of our latest Techstars accelerator program, in partnership with @SamvidVentures.@TS_ecomobility— Techstars (@Techstars) March 20, 2023

-Each of the 12 companies admitted to the accelerator will benefit from Techstars' proven model that provides funding and fundraising opportunities, curated workshops and resources, as well as mentorship and access to an unmatched network of partners, investors, and alumni.
+All of the 12 companies admitted to the accelerator will benefit from Techstars' model that provides funding and fundraising opportunities, curated workshops and resources, and mentorship and access to an unmatched network of partners, investors, and alumni.

 Upon completion of the program, the cohort will have lifetime access to the Techstars global network of more than 3,300 startups.

-Samvid Ventures, which aims to improve the lives of low-to-moderate income Americans by advancing their economic mobility while using technology to drive change at scale, will provide additional learning and training, including resources on company revenue models, benefits and undiluted fundraising.
+Samvid Ventures, which aims to improve the lives of low-to-moderate income Americans by advancing their economic mobility using technology, will provide additional learning and training, including resources on company revenue models, benefits and undiluted fundraising.

 - Technical and skill-based education solutions, including AI-enabled personalized learning, workforce development, and market-responsive technologies that future-proof talent